olivvybee/beehive/app/blog/posts/2012-02-29-ios-development-remove-old-notifications-from-notification-center.md

-export const meta = {
+---
-  title: 'iOS Development: Remove Old Notifications From Notification Center',
+title: 'iOS Development: Remove Old Notifications From Notification Center'
-  date: '2012-02-29T17:00:00Z',
+date: 2012-02-29T17:00:00Z
-};
+---

 There are many things I dislike.
 One of them is stale notifications clogging up Notification Center on my iPhone and iPad.
 When I open an app from a